 After the seventh catcall on my hour run by a 60-something man, I almost decided to embrace my fried food weight.
 But the warm weather and orange trees in February make up for dodging immobile locals and enduring sketchy leers.
 That, and I don’t want to have to buy all new jeans when I get home.

 I know short showers aren’t unique to my host family’s home here, so I’m still amazed at how Spanish women manage to make their hair look so sleek, and I’m in awe of how great their legs look in mini skirts.

 Spanish women’s perfect hair also blows my mind.
 Because of the economic crisis in Spain right now, water and electricity are exorbitantly expensive; therefore hot water for showering costs a lot, meaning showers must be extremely short.
 My showers consist of washing my hair in a frenzy, slapping on some body wash and perhaps shaving half of a leg every other day, resulting in hair that I pray doesn’t have too much conditioner residue in it and legs that shouldn’t be permitted to see the light of day.

-Blending in with Spanish women is a near-impossible task, since I will never be able to perfectly emulate their language or their style.
+Blending in with Spanish women while living abroad is a near-impossible task, since I will never be able to perfectly emulate their language or their style.
 But my affinity for running and my inability to shower properly irrevocably separates me from passing as a true Spanish woman.
 What I find completely hilarious is the fact that to date, four tourists have asked me directions in stilted Spanish while I’ve been running.
 They’re either comforted by the familiarity of a runner, or haven’t realized that real Spanish women miraculously don’t need to run.